-The Public Protector has the power as regulated by national legislation-
+\The Public Protector has the power as regulated by national legislation-

-- (a) to investigate any conduct in state affairs, or in the public administration in any sphere of government, that is alleged or suspected to be improper or to result in any impropriety or prejudice; - (b) to report on that conduct; and - (c) to take appropriate remedial action." - 3.3 In the Economic Freedom Fighters v Speaker of the National Assembly and Others:
+- (a) to investigate any conduct in state affairs, or in the public administration in any sphere of government, that is alleged or suspected to be improper or to result in any impropriety or prejudice: - (b) to report on that conduct; and - (c) to take appropriate remedial action." - 3.3 In the Economic Freedom Fighters v Speaker of the National Assembly and Others:

-Democratic Alliance v Speaker of the National Assembly and Others the remedial action is binding, compliance is not optional, whatever reservations the affected party might have about its fairness, appropriateness or lawfulness.
-For this reason, the remedial action taken against those under investigation cannot be ignored
+Democratic Alliance v Speaker of the National Assembly and Others the Constitutional Court per Mogoeng CJ held that the remedial action taken by the Public Protector has a binding effect.
+The Constitutional Court further held that: "When remedial action is binding, compliance is not optional, whatever reservations the affected party might have about its fairness, appropriateness or lawfulness.
+For this reason, the remedial action taken against those under investigation cannot be ignored without any legal consequences.\3. the Chief Justice Mogoeng stated the following, when confirming the powers the public protector: